Georgios Kalaitzis: Professional career

 In his pro club career, Kalaitzis played with: the Greek Basket League club Panionios, the Italian LBA club Olimpia Milano, and the Greek Basket League clubs Panathinaikos, Aris, Panellinios, and Kolossos.
 He ended his playing career with Doukas, of the Greek 3rd Division.

 National team career

 With Greece's under-19 national team, Kalaitzis won the gold medal at the 1995 FIBA Under-19 World Cup.
 As a member of the senior men's Greek national team, he played at the 1997 EuroBasket, the 1998 FIBA World Championship, the 1999 EuroBasket, and the 2001 EuroBasket.

 Coaching career

-Kalaitzis became the head coach in the youth academies of Panathinaikos, in 2016.
+Kalaitzis became the head coach in the youth academy of Panathinaikos in 2015.
 In January 2020, he joined the senior men's first team of Panathinaikos, working as an assistant coach to Rick Pitino.